jobjo/jobjo.github.io/_posts/2020-07-01-beyond-lwt-promises.md

 or an exception.

-An *action*, on the other hand, would represent a *computation* that when run may produces a value.
+An *action*, on the other hand, would represent a *computation* that when run may produce a value.
 Promises are inherently imperative while actions are functional (referentially transparent).

 As a simple starting point, we could define an (an abstract) action type as: